 - Cover an entire major league (NBA, NFL, MLB, NHL, etc.)

 - Create articles and reviews of sports clothing and equipment.

-However, it’s important to choose something that you will enjoy writing about on a consistent basis for months and years to come.
+However, choosing something you will enjoy writing about consistently for months and years to come is essential.

 You should also note that you can always change your focus later, so pick whatever feels right and move on to the next step.

-You should never try to become the ESPN of blogs.
-Instead, you need to choose a specific topic that you will focus on so you can become an authority on that topic.
+You should never try to become the ESPN of sports blogs.
+Instead, you need to choose a specific topic that you will focus on to become an authority on that topic.

-Choosing a specific niche for your sports blog increases your chances of getting more targeted traffic, and therefore making more money from your blog.
+Choosing a specific niche for your sports blog increases your chances of getting more targeted traffic and making more money from your blog.

-By doing this, you will not only make your journey to becoming an industry expert easier and more proficient, but having a targeted audience will also help you reach out and connect with the right people in all your marketing endeavors.
+Doing this will make your journey to becoming an industry expert easier and more proficient, but having a targeted audience will help you reach out and connect with the right people in your marketing endeavors.

-Finding your niche is a crucial step that will help ensure that you build a firm foundation for your sports blog.
-Listed below are some of the most popular and most watched sports in America that generate the highest revenue.
+Finding your niche is crucial to helping you build a firm foundation for your sports blog.
+Below are some of America’s most popular and most-watched sports that generate the highest revenue.

 Use these ideas to help you decide on a niche for your sports blog.